Musée Visionnaire

-Musée Visionnaire is a private museum dedicated to outsider art located in Predigerplatz 10, 8001 Zurich, Switzerland.
+Musée Visionnaire is a private museum dedicated to outsider art located in Zurich, Switzerland.
 It was founded on 18 November 2013.
 The Musée Visionnaire is a non-profit association.

-It is an art foyer where changing exhibitions allow visitors to discover and re-discover contemporary Art Brut | Outsider Art and experience it within the context of related art forms.
+It is an art foyer in which changing exhibitions allow visitors to discover and re-discover contemporary outsider art and experience it within the context of related art forms.
 Special social events are dedicated to topical subjects touching upon the world of art and current public issues.